-Data on building and remodeling permits were scraped from the Urbanism and Licensing Center of the City of São Paulo, or SMUL.
-SMUL also handles issues related to zoning and land use for the city of São Paulo and is part of the development of the comprehensive plans that have influenced zoning changes in 2004 and 2016.
-Building Permit data is useful in tracking where and at what volume development is taking place in the city of São Paulo.
+Data on building permits were scraped from the Urbanism and Licensing Center of the City of São Paulo, or SMUL.15 Building Permit data is useful in tracking where and at what volume development is taking place in the city of São Paulo.
 Since the year 2000 SMUL has been publishing all the filed permits that go through their office, this includes permits for new buildings, demolition, installation of security systems, and certificates of conclusion, among many other types of building related permits.
 There are over 50 different types of permits issued through SMUL, the majority of which are related to the construction of new buildings.
 The data is organized by quarter and by year of its filing and includes information about which region of the city the permit is in, the address, the zoning and land use classification, as well as the engineers, architects, and owners leading the project.
-Projects that were approved before 2000 are not listed in this dataset although if a request for a permit was issued prior to the year 2000 and approved afterwards, it does appear in the dataset.

 Residential building permit filing data from 1997-2020 forms the basis for our key outcome variables.
-We obtain data on approximately 30 thousand total residential permits, of which approximately 85% are multifamily buildings and 15% are single family dwellings.
+16 We obtain data on approximately 30 thousand total residential permits, of which approximately 85% are multifamily buildings and 15% are single family dwellings.
 We then aggregate the number of permits and the number of units at the quarter-block level, yielding a panel of 3,195,116 quarter-block observations.
 The main outcome variables are the quarterly count of total new building permits for single and multifamily buildings, plotted in Figure A3.
+Permitting activity was much larger in the mid-2000s, and declined since 2014 due to the national economic and political crisis.
+Interestingly, multifamily permits filings more than doubled since the approval of the 2016 reform.